FutuneAI/ai-visibility-research/02-geo-framework.md

 ## The Four-Layer Stack

-The stack is hierarchical in constraint propagation, but distributed in signal origin.
-Each layer depends on the one beneath it.
-A constraint at any layer limits performance at every layer above it.
+The system exhibits hierarchical constraint propagation, but remains distributed in signal origin.
+While there are dependencies between layers, they do not operate as a strictly linear stack.
+Constraints at one layer can influence others, but not always in a fully hierarchical manner.

 ### Layer 1: The Index Layer, SEO